 Cath’s story

 I considered foster caring 18 years ago.
 It’s always been in the back of my mind.
 I unofficially took in a family friend’s 15 year old girl about ten years ago, and I suppose this reignited the idea of doing foster caring.
-Officially I have been a foster carer for three years now.
+Officially, I've been a foster carer for three years now.

 Before I became a foster carer, I worked as a teacher’s assistant and ended up helping children with special needs.
 My own son has mild autism, and the three children I am currently caring for all have special needs.
 There are many health professional appointments in between school and running the home.
 I need to plan the week ahead with military precision to keep all the balls in the air at the same time!

 I believe all kids should be able to live safely and be in a home where they can thrive.
-When kids come and stay, I know they are not mine, but they’re mine for a short time.
+When kids come and stay, I know they're not mine, but they’re mine for a short time.

 The eldest in my care is a teenage boy.
-I don’t put a lot of pressure on him as he is in his last year of school.
-He is learning to be a grown up and learning to be independent.
+I don’t put a lot of pressure on him as he's in his last year of school.
+He's learning to be a grown up and learning to be independent.
 He washes his own clothes, organises school things and make his bed.
 I also help him prepare meal plans when he goes to visit his mother for a few days in the holidays.
 This will help him longer term, so he can take good care of himself.

 It’s really easy to have a rosy view that the little child will come into your home and love you instantly.
-Just be prepared that this will probably not happen.
+Just be prepared that this might not always happen.
 Accept them for what they do and when they do it.
-Boundaries are also important, and it is good to have rules around safety from day one.
-In our home, it is really common sense stuff, don’t climb on the windowsills or push each other on the stairs!
+Boundaries are also important, and it's good to have rules around safety from day one.
+In our home, it's really common sense stuff, don’t climb on the windowsills or push each other on the stairs!

 *To protect the identities of the children and carers in this story, names and images have been changed.